zacwood9/zacwood.me/content/about.md

 - Summer 2017 - Software Engineering Intern @ [Edge 360](https://www.edge360.com/)
   - Node.js

+### IHP

+At the beginning of 2021 I started contributing to the Haskell web framework [IHP](https://ihp.digitallyinduced.com).
+I've worked mainly on contributing features upstream that I built for my own app written in IHP.
+Currently working on improving the already great developer experience by expanding the IHP web IDE!

+I'm a Platnium Partner in the [digitally induced Partner Program]( https://ihp.digitallyinduced.com/Partners) under the name [Zallocate Software](https://zallocate.com).
+If you're looking to build your business with IHP and are looking for help, please reach out.
+Depending on availability, I'd be happy to help develop the project or connect you with other talented IHP developers.
+I am also available for general Haskell consulting.

 ### Attics

 In October 2018 I released my first iOS app